Aerrol-Kyle/appdev2-midterm-project/README.md

 ## 📝 Project Summary

 A CRUD HTTP Server built using FS module for data storing and retrieval that mimics JSONPlaceholder's todos endpoint.
-Instead of DB, this project will store your data in todo.json, and has a logging system wherein it writes API requests to log.txt usng events module.
+Instead of DB, this project will store your data in todo.json, and has a logging system wherein it writes API requests to log.txt using events module.
 Also has error handling feature which the API returns the appropriate status codes.

 ---